jaalto/project--shell-script-performance-and-portability/README.md

-- In Bash, it is about 2 times faster to for line-by-line handling to read the file into an array and then loop through the array.
+- In Bash, it is about 2 times faster for line-by-line handling to read the file into an array and then loop through the array.
 If you're wondering about